ManimCommunity/manim/docs/source/tutorials/using_text.rst

 Some commands require special packages to be loaded into the TeX template.
 For example, to use the ``mathscr`` script, we need to add the ``mathrsfs`` package.
-Since this package isn't loaded into manim's tex template by default, we add it manually.
+Since this package isn't loaded into Manim's tex template by default, we have to add it manually.

 .. manim:: AddPackageLatex
     :save_last_frame: